Contents

 Intelligence X differentiates itself from other search engines in a handful of ways.

 Firstly, it indexes content from a wider variety of sources, such as the darkweb, WhoIs records, public data leaks, and document sharing platforms.
-Users can also search with specific selectors, such as URLs, IP addresses, and email addresses.
+Analysts can search by email address, domain, IP, or other identifiers to uncover leaked credentials, archived documents, or mentions on dark web forums.

 Additionally, Intelligence X also keeps an archive of results, similar to the Wayback Machine.
 But unlike other archival services, the site preserves all data sets no matter how controversial.